aarsxx/sonnet/README.md

 ## Algorithm & Basic Programming
+What is an algorithm?

+Informally, an algorithm is any well-defined computational procedure that takes some value, or set of values, as input and produces some value, or set of values, as output.
+An algorithm is thus a sequence of computational steps that transform the input into the output.

+An algorithm should have three important characteristics to be considered valid:

+- **It should be finite**: If your algorithm never ends trying to solve the problem it was designed to solve then it is useless
+- **It should have well defined instructions**: Each step of the algorithm has to be precisely defined; the instructions should be unambiguously specified for each case.
+- **It should be effective**: The algorithm should solve the problem it was designed to solve.
+And it should be possible to demonstrate that the algorithm converges with just a paper and pencil.

 | Meeting |                                                          Material                                                         |                                                                                          Solution                                                                                         |
 |:---:|:--------------------------------------------------------------------------------------------------------------------------:|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|
 |  1  | Input, Output, and Variable                                        | [pert1.cpp](https://github.com/andikaleonardo/Course-Net/blob/master/Algorithm/Pert1.cpp)                |